 What is a Mortgage Broker?

-A mortgage broker (either a firm or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loans that fits your financial situation?
+A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
 A mortgage broker can analyze your numbers to find out which lender is the right fit for you.
-From application to closing, your mortgage broker works with you: submitting your mortgage application to several lenders, and coordinating the process with the lender of choice until the loan closes.
-At closing, the broker's commission comes from the borrower.
+From application to closing, your mortgage broker works with you: submitting your mortgage application to several lenders, and coordinating the process with the lender through to closing.
+The broker is given a commission from the borrower at closing.

 What is a Loan Officer?

-Also called a "loan representative" or "account executive," a loan officer represents the borrower to the lending institution.
-The borrower is walked through the whole process, from loan selection to closing, by the mortgage banker.
-Lending institutions compensate the loan officers with a commission or salary for their services by their employers.
+Your loan officer represents you to the bank or other lending institution.
+The borrower is helped through the entire process, from loan selection to closing, by the loan officer.
+Loan officers are compensated with a commission or salary for their services by their employers.

 Shopping for a mortgage?
-We'll be glad to talk about our mortgage offerings!
+We can help!
 Call us at